djeada/Databases-Notes/notes/06_distributed_databases/04_partitioning_vs_sharding.md

 ->  Seq Scan on orders_2025  (cost=0.00..35.50 rows=5 width=...)
 ```

-* **Planner insight:** Instead of scanning every partition in turn, PostgreSQL’s planner “prunes” away all that don’t match the `WHERE` clause at plan time.
+* Instead of scanning every partition in turn, PostgreSQL’s planner “prunes” away all that don’t match the `WHERE` clause at plan time.
-* **Only one scan:** You see only `orders_2025` in the plan, proving that lookups on `orders` automatically get optimized to target just the relevant partition.
+* You see only `orders_2025` in the plan, proving that lookups on `orders` automatically get optimized to target just the relevant partition.
-* **Performance gain:** Partition pruning can drastically reduce I/O and CPU work, especially when you have many partitions (e.g., one per month or year).
+* Partition pruning can drastically reduce I/O and CPU work, especially when you have many partitions (e.g., one per month or year).

 | Keyword / Option           | Meaning                                              | Typical Use-Case                                             |
 | -------------------------- | ---------------------------------------------------- | ------------------------------------------------------------ |